Nested Control Structures

 Why this matters: In real applications, you often need to validate prerequisites before running expensive or sensitive operations.
 The loop only executes when it's safe and appropriate to do so.

-🎓 Note: You Might See Functions in AI Responses
+🎓 Expert Insight: You Might See Functions in AI Responses

 For now, when working through this chapter: